ghobs91/Agora-nostr/ROADMAP.md

 - [ ] Use vida to stream development
 - [ ] Fix connection management stuff.
 Have GPT help
-- [ ] Add threads - replies by self get shown at the top of replies?
 - [ ] Relay reviews
   - New kind, d as url?
 Combine with labeling?
   - Show reviews in relay detail rather than events.
 Warn about events tab